-2021-0375 Authorize the sale of (4) four Police Vehicles to Village of Robbins, Illinois

-The Orland Park Police Department vehicles listed below are no longer useful for the Village of Orland Park.
+2021-0375 Authorize the sale of (4) four Police Vehicles to Village of Robbins, Illinois The Orland Park Police Department vehicles listed below are no longer useful for the Village of Orland Park.
 These vehicles listed below have high mileage and high maintenance costs and are available for sale or other appropriate disposition.
-Unit 725020A VIN: 1FAHP2M80DG130468 2015 Ford Sedan Mileage 119,348

-Unit 724621A VIN: 1FAHP2MK9FG148983 2013 Ford Sedan Mileage 109,860

-Unit 724020A VIN: 2G1WD5E31C1316927 2012 Chevrolet Impala Mileage 73,095

-Unit 858220A VIN:1GNFK03077R360069 2007 Chevrolet Tahoe Mileage 113,903

-Based upon staff research & market analysis, the market value of these vehicles is approximately \$8,700 at 50%, however, these vehicles require repairs estimated north of \$10k total, reducing their value to approximately \$6,000.
+VILLAGE OF ORLAND PARK Page 5 of 26 Unit 725020A VIN: 1FAHP2M80DG130468 2015 Ford Sedan Mileage 119,348 Unit 724621A VIN: 1FAHP2MK9FG148983 2013 Ford Sedan Mileage 109,860 Unit 724020A VIN: 2G1WD5E31C1316927 2012 Chevrolet Impala Mileage 73,095 Unit 858220A VIN:1GNFK03077R360069 2007 Chevrolet Tahoe Mileage 113,903 Based upon staff research & market analysis, the market value of these vehicles is approximately \$8,700 at 50%, however, these vehicles require repairs estimated north of \$10k total, reducing their value to approximately \$6,000.
 The Village of Robbins, Illinois is an economically disadvantaged south suburban community in need of police patrol vehicles.
 They are unable to afford the purchase of new vehicles.
 I move to adopt an Ordinance 5614 entitled: ORDINANCE AUTHORIZING THE SALE OF PERSONAL PROPERTY (POLICE VEHICLES) OWNED BY THE VILLAGE OF ORLAND PARK, ILLINOIS TO THE VILLAGE OF ROBBINS, ILLINOIS.
+This matter was APPROVED on the Consent Agenda.

-2021-0081 2021 Fall Program Lists Approval

-The lists of recommended programs and events to be offered by the Recreation & Parks Department and the Veterans Commission in the Fall 202 Program Guide are attached.
+2021-0081 2021 Fall Program Lists Approval The lists of recommended programs and events to be offered by the Recreation & Parks Department and the Veterans Commission in the Fall 202 Program Guide are attached.
 Included are contractual costs (over \$25,000) which require Board approval.
 These costs are offset by revenues generated through registration fees.
 Actual costs are dependent upon the number of participants that register.
 Staff is requesting approval of the recommended programs and events along with approval to pay contractual vendors and instructors.
 I move to approve the recommended programs and events and payment to the contractual vendors and instructors at the time of invoicing.
+This matter was APPROVED on the Consent Agenda.

-HEARINGS 7:00 P.M.
+VILLAGE OF ORLAND PARK Page 6 of 26 HEARINGS 7:00 P.M.